SST-CKJ/Particle-Life-Screensaver/README.md

 2. Download `Particle.Life.saver.zip` under assets
 3. Unzip the file
 4. Double-click the extracted `.saver` file
-5. If the `.saver` file cannot be opened due security reasons, (this is because apple does not trust unknown developers)
+5. If a pop up shows, saying: "Apple could not verify 'Particle Life.saver' is free of malware..." (this is because I am not a verified developer), do the following:
     1. Open settings and go to the **Privacy & Security** tab
-    2. Scroll down until you see `Particle Life.saver`  was blocked to protect your Mac and click **Open Anyway**
+    2. Scroll down until you see `Particle Life.saver`  was blocked to protect your Mac, then click **Open Anyway**
-6. When prompted, select **Install**
+8. When prompted, select **Install**
-7. Open **System Settings → Screen Saver** and select "Particle Life" from the available screensavers (it is usually housed under the **Others** category)
+9. Open **System Settings → Screen Saver** and select "Particle Life" from the available screensavers (it is usually housed under the **Others** category)

 ### Option 2: Download the Source Code
 #### Prerequisites